-The BLS reported that, in May 2012, network and computer systems administrators earned median annual wages of $72,560.
-Computer network architects earned $91,000 as a median annual salary in 2012.
+The BLS reported that, in May 2018, network and computer systems administrators earned median annual wages of $82,050, computer network architects $109,020, information security analysts $98,350, and web developers made $69,430.

 Continuing Education Information

+Network engineering graduates can earn Microsoft and CompTIA security certifications.
+While not required, these certifications can improve a network engineer's employment prospects.
 Graduates also might choose to enroll in a Master of Science in Networking and Systems Administration program.
 Those who hold a master's degree in the field often can find work in network engineering management positions.
 Additionally, many supervisory positions require a Master of Business Administration (MBA) focused on information technology.